CAPTI Frequently Asked Questions

 - Are local and regional agencies expected to adopt the CAPTI Investment Framework?

 No, local and regional agencies are not expected to adopt the CAPTI Investment Framework.
 The CAPTI Investment Framework serves as a framework for state agencies responsible for transportation to align their planning, project development, and programming decisions, processes, and policies with the state’s commitment to addressing the climate crisis.
-However, guidelines implementing CAPTI will encourage projects submitted by local or regional agencies to state competitive funding programs to align with the Framework in order to increase competitiveness for state sponsorship and support, and ultimately funding.
+However, guidelines implementing CAPTI will encourage projects submitted by local or regional agencies to state competitive funding programs to align with the Framework to increase competitiveness for state sponsorship and support, and ultimately funding.

 - Will Metropolitan Planning Organizations (MPOs) be required to revisit their Regional Transportation Plan (RTP) project lists to prioritize projects consistent with the CAPTI Investment Framework?